-MKTG 665.
-Marketing Entrepreneurial Ventures (2)
+MKTG 665 Marketing Small Businesses (2)

 Recognizing that many managers today find themselves working in the context of start-ups or smaller businesses generally, this course will examine the unique marketing challenges present in such circumstances.
-In addition to examining the marketing of the entrepreneurial venture's products, the use of marketing concepts in efforts at attracting resources such as financial and human to the entrepreneurial venture will be explored.
-For those pursuing an Entrepreneurship Concentration ENTR 661 Entrepreneurship and the Generation of New Venture Ideas, ENTR 662 The Feasibility of New Venture Ideas should be taken prior to this course.
+In addition to examining the marketing venture's products, the use of marketing concepts in efforts at attracting resources such as financial and human to the venture will be explored.
 Prerequisites: Full-Time - MKTG 605 Marketing Management or MKTG 615 Marketing.
 Fully Employed - MKTG 658 Marketing Management (may be taken concurrently).
+NOTE: ENTR 665 may be substituted for MKTG 665 and vice versa.
+However, students should be aware that the specific focus and deliverables for these two courses are substantially different from one another.

-MKTG 667.
-Sales and Sales Force Management (2)
+MKTG 667 Sales and Sales Force Management (2)